ijrex/Hack-Virtual-Machine/README.md

 The `loadfiles` package contains a utility class for importing files of a specific type within a given directory.

-# Running the Virtual Machine locally

-An executionable .jar is packaged in the /VMAssembler directory.

-!
-TODO: Compile the contents of the /lib folder so they are loaded as resources within the .jar file.

 # Tests

 Unit tests can be found in the `/tests` directory and run on the Nand2Tetris CPU Emulator https://www.nand2tetris.org/software.